 Using ISP DNS by Default

 ISP resolvers are often slow and may log your queries.
-Switching to 1.1.1.1 or 8.8.8.8 gives you better speed and privacy.
+As a result, switching to 1.1.1.1 or 8.8.8.8 gives you better speed and privacy.

 –